 Nursing homes and auxiliary hospitals are not licensed under the Supportive Living Accommodation Licensing Act.
 However, they are still required to follow the long-term care accommodation standards.

 Apply for an initial licence

-After receiving the above information, Alberta Health will determine if the setting needs to be licensed.
+After receiving the Eligibility for Licensing Supportive Living Accommodation form, Alberta Health will determine if the setting needs to be licensed.
 If a licence is required, a licence application/licence renewal form will be sent to the individual or organization who applied for a licence.

 The application must be completed and submitted with the following documents: